ibrahimrehman1/verilog/README.md

 ```

 ## Direct Assignment
-assign command to directly assign wires from one bus to another
+"assign" command to directly assign wires from one bus to another

 ```